Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 **Searching for identifier names**
 When an identifier for a type, variable or procedure is encountered while compiling, the compiler first looks in the current source file.
 Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2).
-Modules are more or less equivalent to what is called libraries in C/C++, and packages in Java and other languages.
+Modules are more o

+Imported modules are always built from source, in full, every time you compile your program.

 ## 8.1 Structuring with modules
 Modules mostly contain code that is commonly used to provide basic functionality, what in most languages is called the _standard library_.
 For example: to use the `print` function we had to import the _Basic_ module with `#import "Basic";`.